Visual J++

 So the beginning of the 21st century was marked by yet another Great Rewriting™®©.
 It happens every so often.
 Well, not that often for COBOL or Fortran, but still.

 But to be fair, starting with the second version of C# in 2005, Java and C# started to diverge a lot.
-Which is an euphemism to say that Java stagnated and C# evolved.
+Which is a euphemism to say that Java stagnated and C# evolved.
 So much that many Java developers started to use anything but Java (the language) in their Java (the runtime) applications; Clojure for functional programming purists, Scala for backend services, Kotlin for Android applications, JRuby for scripting and Groovy for build systems.
-Heck, at some point you could even run PHP inside the JVM if you really wanted to.
+Heck, at some point, you could even run PHP inside the JVM if you really wanted to.

 Of course there is a team of developers working overtime in the basement of a bank in Zurich, still maintaining the Java applets forming the core of an intranet only compatible with Internet Explorer 6 that, for some weird reason, refuses to die in dignity.
 If you are one of those developers, reading this note during your coffee break, please shout.
 We will come to rescue you.